StormWulf/Mobile-Motion-Tracking-Robot-Arm/Robot arm/RobotArmTasksList.md

 - [ ] Opening/Closing of gripper using gestures #1
 - [ ] Slow movement mode for finer movement (scaling coordinates)
 - [ ] Try using NewSoftwareSerial instead of SoftwareSerial
+- [ ] Move platform with wheels using keyboard